opentx/lua-reference-guide/introduction.md

 # Introduction

-The introduction includes acknowledgements and a page on getting started.
+The introduction includes acknowledgments and a page on getting started.